-Problems without Web APIs:
+Problems Without Web APIs:

-- Some Front-end frameworks cannot communicate directly with the Database: If you are developing the website (i.e. front-end) using the angular framework, then the angular framework cannot communicate with the database directly.
+- Some Front-end frameworks cannot communicate directly with the Database: If you are developing the website (i.e., front-end) using the angular framework, then the angular framework cannot communicate with the database directly.
 Angular is a front-end framework.

 Need for Web APIs:

-As you can see in the below image, on the left-hand side, we have all the three applications and on the right-hand side, we have the database as shown in the below image.
+As you can see in the image below, we have three applications on the left-hand side, and on the right-hand side, we have the database.

 Advantages of Web API:

-- Security: None of the applications can access the database directly and hence it provides security.
+- Security: None of the applications can access the database directly, and hence it provides security.

 What is Web API?